JohnExists/MessagingSoftware/README.md

 ## How To Use

-### 1) Make sure to python installed and added to your path variables
+### 1) Make sure to install Python and add it to your path variables
 ### 2) Run server.py
 ```
 py .\server.py